sandeep332001/Real-Time-Web-Application/Readme.md

         4.Second command "npx-create-react-app client" to create react-app 5.We install express, socket.io, nodemon
         6.Now we create repo on github and upload this folder on existing folder.

+**Day 2**

+        1.We wanted to attach React with node server.js but it's not working.
+        2.Basically, we had attached .html but there is difference in react.